Nursing School Application Checklist and Deadlines

 Nursing schools rejected more than 80,000 candidates in 2020 because of a lack of faculty, clinical placement sites, and other resources, according to the American Association of Colleges of Nursing.

 Don’t risk rejection.
-Go into the nursing school application process without a plan.
+Go into the nursing school application process with the right plan.

 Use our checklist to learn about common application requirements and deadlines not to miss.